Poodle: Seamlessly Scaling Down Large Language Models with Just-in-Time Model Replacement: Preliminary Results

 \subsection{Monetary Cost - Client-side \ac{jitr}}

 For this experiment, we consider a scenario where the user of an \ac{llm} provider wants to use \ac{jitr} to lower their cost.
-We determine the cost break-even point, which is the number of requests after which \ac{jitr} with \sysname is cheaper than using an \ac{llm}.

-We use sentiment classification on the IMDB movie reviews dataset~\cite{maas_learning_2011} using the baseline prompt from \autoref{lst:base-prompt}, the wrapper prompt from \autoref{lst:wrapper-prompt}, and the token prices from \autoref{tab:api-costs}.
-We assume a switch from the \ac{llm} to a custom \emph{BERT} model after 5,000 requests, and assign a development cost of $\$4$, which roughly equals three hours of an AWS A10G GPU instance.
+To determine the cost break-even point, which is the number of requests after which \ac{jitr} with \sysname is cheaper than using an \ac{llm}, we use the prices from \autoref{tab:api-costs}, assume a switch from the \ac{llm} to a custom \emph{BERT} model after 5k requests, and assign a development cost of $\$4$, which roughly equals three hours of an AWS A10G GPU instance.

 \autoref{fig:cost-break-even} shows the break-even point and cost reduction for different \ac{llm} models.
-For GPT-4.1 nano \sysname breaks even after approximately 100,000 requests, and saves \$33 for 1M requests.
-With larger models such as GPT-4.1 or Llama 405 Turbo, the break-even point is lower than 10,000 requests, and \sysname is $60\times$ (\$850) and $82\times$ (\$1420) cheaper for 1M requests.
+For Gemini 2.5 Flash (used in SemBench's~\cite{lao2025sembench}) \sysname breaks even after approximately 40,000 requests, and saves \$130 for 1M requests.
+With larger models such as GPT-5.4 mini, the break-even point is lower than 16,000, and when using GPT 5.5, the costs break even after 8,000 requests, with more than \$2,230 saved for 1M requests.

-While these results already suggest that significant savings are possible, we expect real-world savings to be even greater.
-This is because \ac{llm} flagship prices are currently subsidized by major providers, often leading to net losses \cite{OpenAILosses_sanjdev, OpenAI_Projections_TapTwice}.
+These results already suggest that significant savings are possible, and we expect real-world savings to be even greater.
+Pricing BERT at \$0.01 and wrapping every prompt are very conservative assumptions.
+Additionally, \ac{llm} flagship model prices seem to be subsidized~\cite{OpenAILosses_sanjdev, OpenAI_Projections_TapTwice} and seem to rise as we see by comparing GPT 4.1 mini and GPT 5.4 mini or Gemini 2.5 Flash and Gemini 3 Flash Preview in \autoref{tab:api-costs}.

-\begin{takeaway} Even when using an expensive technique (wrapper prompts) for task identification, \ac{jitr} amortizes its overhead after a moderate number of instances and achieves significant cost reduction at scale. \end{takeaway}
+\begin{takeaway} Under conservative assumptions for task identification, \ac{jitr} amortizes its overhead after a moderate number of instances and achieves significant cost reductions at scale. \end{takeaway}